Montana/travis-kiuwan-blog/2021-12-10-kiuwanintegration.md

 ## Invokation of Kiuwan

 This is the first time this has been done on GitHub to my knowledge, there was some questions on the conditionals when running the `agent.sh`.
-A successful call to Jelly should look like this in the Travis build log:

-## Running the Analyzer
+## Kiuwan Local Analyzer

 You'll then notice output of the Local Analyzer working: